ScilifelabDataCentre/Anubis/README.md

 - Review
   - A reviewer's comments and scores for a proposal.
-  - A review is created by the admin (or chair) for a given submitted proposal and a given reviewer.
+  - A review is created by the admin or chair for a given submitted proposal and a given reviewer.
   - Fields; defined in the call.
   - Finalized or unfinalized.

+- Decision
+  - The decision for a proposal.
+  - Fields: defined in the call.
+  - Finalized or unfinalized.
+  - Admin or chair may create it for a proposal.

+- Grant
+  - The grant for a proposal which (presumably) got a positive decision.
+  - Identifier: {call-prefix}-G:001.
+Not the same number as the proposal.
+  - Admin may create and edit the field definitions.
+  - Staff may edit the grant field contents.
+  - User is allowed to edit the contents of specific fields.
+  - Attached files for various documents (budget, etc).

 - Lists
   - All proposals in a call (also Excel)